GLOBAL MARKETS-Stocks, euro rally after EU agrees to recovery fund

 By Herbert Lash and Marc Jones

-The agreement after five days of haggling drove down the risk premium on European assets and pushed gold to $1,840.01 an ounce, the highest in almost nine years.
-The precious metal got an extra boost from a weaker dollar and expectations of more U.S. stimulus.
+The agreement after five days of haggling drove down the risk premium on European assets and pushed gold to its highest in almost nine years.
+Bullion got an extra boost from a weaker dollar and expectations of more U.S. stimulus from Washington.

-The risk of a European break-up receded further and regional growth should be supported over the medium term by the recovery fund, Esty Dwek, head of global market strategy at Natixis Investment Managers, told investors.
+The risk of a European break-up receded and the fund should support regional growth over the medium term, Esty Dwek, head of global market strategy at Natixis Investment Managers, told investors.

-Europe's broad FTSEurofirst 300 index rose 0.29% and MSCI's benchmark for global equity markets advanced 0.88% to highs last seen in February, when markets crashed on coronavirus fears.
+Europe's broad FTSEurofirst 300 index closed up 0.31%.
+MSCI's benchmark for global equity markets advanced 0.95% to highs last seen in February, when markets crashed on coronavirus fears.

 "It's a significant step towards a more integrated and united Europe, which should boost the region's appeal to global investors and facilitate its re-rating," said Barclays' head of European equity strategy Emmanuel Cau.

-Hopes that vaccines might be ready by the end of the year also supported the risk-on sentiment and helped push Italian government bond yields to their lowest since early March.
+Hopes that vaccines might be ready by year's end also backed the risk-on sentiment and helped push Italian government bond yields to their lowest since early March.
 Italy will be a main beneficiary of the fund, as will Spain, Greece, Portugal, Poland and Hungary, whose government bonds also rallied.

 Asian shares overnight followed a tech-led rally on Wall Street that pushed the Nasdaq to its seventh closing high this month.
 The Sydney stock market clocked its best day in over a month with a 2.6% jump.